Chapter 12:

 He looked at Jin, wet-eyed.
 Lu seemed about ready to cry herself.

-“I think we still have a more pressing matter at hand.” said Inês.
+“I think we still have a more pressing matter at hand,” said Inês.

 She grabbed Lu by the shoulders and helped her back up.

-“Come on.” she said.
+“Come on,” she said.
 “We have to face whatever's outside.”

 Marcel and Jin shared a conversation in one look.
 Then, they nodded and rose.
 Lu looked back at the blue void left by Debuu, stumbling slightly.
 The four stood together in front of the entrance.
 The rice paper door glided open by itself.
-The night had veiled the landscape in a dark, velvet cover, and the snow was sharp.
+The night had veiled the landscape in a dark velvet cover, and the snow was sharp.

-“What is that?” said Jin.
+“What is that?” asked Jin.

 Among the tempest, two bulbous white lights detached themselves up ahead.
 The roar picked up and advanced.
 Then, they heard it: the familiar, distorted music they all knew so well.
 A few meters ahead, in front of the shrine, standing with its gleaming white and chrome frame, it was Truck-kun.

-“I gave you purpose.” it said in a thunderous roar.
+“I gave you purpose,” it said in a thunderous roar.
 “I gave you power.
 I saved you, and this is how you repay me?”

-“You perturb the order of this world I created, with senseless questions; incapable of accepting a destiny of meaning and glory.”
+“You perturb the order of this world I created with senseless questions; incapable of accepting a destiny of meaning and glory.”

 Inês couldn't believe her eyes: the ice cream truck that had struck her into this world; the reason she had been sent back in time, was now standing in front of her in Sengoku-era Japan, its lights blaring, its engine running, and… talking.
 Too many questions were jockeying about in her mind for her to make sense of this.

-“Wait… what?” she said.
+“Wait… what?” she mumbled.

 Truck-kun revved its engine.
-It seemed about ready to run the group over and be done with all this bother, when, along the black horizon, a plump little silhouette detached itself from the dark, hurrying toward the shrine.
+It seemed about ready to run the group over and be done with all this bother, when, along the black horizon, a plump limpid silhouette detached itself from the dark, hurrying toward the shrine.

-“Tanuki?” said Inês.
+“Tanuki?”
+Inês said faintly.

 “No!”
 Inês cried out.

 She ran toward her friend, but when she got to him and kneeled down, the body was gone.
+What remained was only the crane that she had gifted him on their first encounter, battered and soaked.

 “What…?”